wongmx/Accelerometers-Samsung-Galaxy/README.md

-#Accelerometers data from the Samsung Galaxy S smartphone - Data Extraction and Cleaning
+#Accelerometers data from the Samsung Galaxy S smartphone

 ##Introduction: